vectordotdev/vector/rfcs/2022-08-25-12217-handling-discarded-events.md

 ### Output Disposition

-Instead of the output disposition configuration mechanism described above, we could add a simple shorthand that is specific to the new discard output, such as `on_discard: "drop"`.
+Instead of the output disposition configuration mechanism described above, we could add a simple shorthand that is specific to the new error output, such as `on_errors: "drop"`.
 However, there are components that already have multiple outputs, or at least the option of having multiple outputs.
 Once we enforce that all outputs are handled, these will also become an issue for some users, which recommends the need for a more generic solution.